vflopez77/stock-analysis/README.md

 <img src=/Resources/Refactored_Output_2017.png></img>
 <img src=/Resources/Refactored_Output_2018.png></img>

-However, the timings for the refactored code were about <b>7</b> times faster.
+However, the timings for the refactored code were about <b>7 times faster.</b>

 Original and Refactored Timings for 2017: